 Distant Finale: Seven-thirteenths of The Beatrice Letters.
 Ostensibly they're just supplementary reading, but there's no such thing as "optional," is there?

-Dont Eat And Swim: Aunt Josephine tells the Baudelaries that they must wait one hour after eating before swimming in Lake Lachrymose.
+Don't Eat And Swim: Aunt Josephine tells the Baudelaries that they must wait one hour after eating before swimming in Lake Lachrymose.
 Klaus initially assumes it's because of cramps, but Josephine informs him that it's actually because of the lake's carnivorous leeches.

 Dressing as the Enemy: The Baudelaires unintentionally do this in The Hostile Hospital when they disguise themselves as doctors and are mistaken by Olaf's associates for the two powder-faced women who are also disguised as doctors.
+Technically this trope is parodied, because despite them having ridiculously transparent disguises, Olaf's associates just assume he knows how to disguise you as someone shorter.

 Then the inversion is subverted, when the Lemony Narrator later directly tells the reader this is not always the case.